Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/MQTTClient/Class PubSubClient.rst

 Example: `MQTT_Basic <https://github.com/Ameba-AIoT/ameba-arduino-d/blob/dev/Arduino_package/hardware/libraries/MQTTClient/examples/MQTT_Basic/MQTT_Basic.ino>`_

 .. note :: A required method that should not be blocked for too long.
-“PubSubClient.h” must be included to use the class function.
+"PubSubClient.h" must be included to use the class function.

 -----------------------------